 Bony Bill knew who I was as I approached him.
 He looked jolly but a bit frail.
 I greeted him and beckoned him to board my submarine.
 He ignored my “Ahoy!” and gave me non-verbal cues not to claw him with a handshake.
 For almost a quarter of an hour he stood looking at me speechless.
 The mutiny-spirit was alerted but yet to brew, it was always very slow to anger.
 I suspect it twinkled in my eyes, not sure though.

 “Are you ready to take me to rest?” he said breaking the long silence.

 “O Cap’n, at your orders.”
 I replied.

 We boarded the submarine together.
 Bony Bill eased himself into the same seat Fabio Romani had used, it gave a good view of the ocean and its floors.
 I could now understand why Paramole sat somewhere that would not entertain or distract him.
 Work, think, work.
 We were headed for where only the best of sailors go to rest in pleasure for eternity.
 I wondered if I would see Ahoys Wota Koloho or Spitfire there.
 Our conversation was yet to commence.
-He closed his eyes and began to an ancient sailor’s song I had never heard.
+He closed his eyes and began to pipe an ancient sailor’s song I had never heard, then stepped it down to the familiar “Hokpe Halele O, Hokpe himalele” and I supplied the chorus, it was a damn short song best enjoyed with endless iterations.
 We had an interesting journey ahead of us.

 Be Good, Not Lucky.